Yoga and Mindfulness

 Benefits of Mindfulness

 One of the many tools yoga uses to reduce stress and improve stress-related nervous system imbalances, is mindfulness.
-While mindfulness alone misses the exercise benefits of yoga, it is deeply valuable in its own right and can be practised in seated meditation or integrated into everyday activities such as walking and eating.
+It can be practised in seated meditation or integrated into everyday activities such as walking and eating.

 Mindfulness is our anchor.
 By focussing on the present moment - often by turning your attention to your breath, body and senses - you can learn to be aware of stressful thoughts and feelings without getting caught up in them.